Institutional Recovery and Employee Requirements for COVID-19

 I. Screening for COVID-19

-UF employees who are returning to UF work locations must be screened for COVID-19 and cleared prior to returning to work.
+Current and new UF employees who are returning to UF work locations must be screened for COVID-19 and cleared prior to returning to work.
 Essential employees who are already working at a UF location will be screened in accordance with this policy and scheduling priorities.
-Employees who are screened but not cleared to return to work must isolate at home, notify their supervisor and follow instructions from UF Health, and cannot return to work until cleared.
+Employees who are screened but not cleared to return to work must isolate at home, notify their supervisor and follow instructions from their supervisor, and cannot return to work until cleared.

-Employees are required to complete a COVID-19 Screening Questionnaire within 48 hours of receipt of the notification email from UF Human Resources.
-As part of the screening process, it is UF policy that the employee also take a COVID-19 nasal swab test administered through UF Health to confirm that they are not COVID-19 positive.
-Outside of the return to work determination described in this policy, COVID-19 testing samples will only be used in accordance with Florida Department of Health rules and regulations.
+Current and new employees are required to complete a COVID-19 Screening Questionnaire within 48 hours of receipt of the notification email from UF Human Resources.
+As part of the screening process, it is UF policy that the employee also take a COVID-19 nasal swab test administered through UF Health to confirm that they are not COVID-19-positive.
+Outside of the return-to-work determination described in this policy, COVID-19 testing samples will only be used in accordance with Florida Department of Health rules and regulations.
 Access to an individual’s test sample and results will be held in a confidential manner by UF Health in a confidential database and/or the Florida Department of Health.
 The testing will be offered at no charge to employees.
 Employees may elect to opt out of the COVID-19 test.

 Actions for noncompliance